It’s a sad misconception that millennial employees expect nothing but booze, nerf gun fights and anarchy from their workplaces.

 You’ll get to see your impact

-Working at Toggl is all about the metrics.
+Working at Toggl Track is all about the metrics.
 Brand awareness is nice and all, but what you really want to see is how your work impacts the overall growth.

 It’s not just a business thing – seeing an impact from something you’ve created is a hugely rewarding feeling.